 When I chose my most recent buyer’s agent, I made sure I could check the "yes" box for the list of questions below.
 By interviewing agents and calling their references, make sure the answers to these questions meet your standards:

-Is he accessible?
+Is the agent accessible?
 If you see what looks to be the perfect house pop up on Zillow and you want to see it right away, can you call or text your agent on a moment’s notice?
 Will he either pick up the phone or get back to you immediately?

-Is he a shrewd negotiator?
+Is the agent a shrewd negotiator?
 Are you confident that your agent can negotiate the best deal for you?
 On another note, if you place an offer on a house and it goes into a bidding war, is your agent skilled at helping you land the deal?